PennChopMicrobiomeProgram/decontam/README.md

 ## Development

-To add new human filtering tool, add entry to `toolname _ avalable` list and implement class that has:
+To add new human filtering tool, add entry to `tools _ avalable` list and implement class that has:
 * `extract_human_reads` method for a paired-end FASTQ sample file
 * attribute `name`